heidihuang-wav/astro-cactus/src/content/post/piano-scales.md

 - **Learning Guitar Scales:** I use Anki to memorize the fretboard, which helps me learn songs faster.

 ## Conclusion
 Spaced repetition is versatile.
-By converting what you want to learn into flashcards and regularly reviewing them, you can trust that your long-term memory will retain the information.
+By converting what you want to learn into flashcards and regularly reviewing them, you can trust that your (virtually limitless) long-term memory will retain the information.

 With deliberate practice through spaced repetition, you can learn anything.